You are here

 Why Study Music at KWU?
 Internationally-renowned faculty!

 At Kansas Wesleyan University, students have first-hand opportunities to receive instruction from world-class faculty.
 Each faculty member, in addition to stressing quality performances, emphasizes the day-to-day basic music education techniques that lend themselves to preparing students to become marketable, well-prepared educators and performers.
 Students at Kansas Wesleyan are able to tailor their course of study to match specific interest or goals, such as instrumental conducting, composition or operatic solo singing.
 Because of these unique small-school advantages, graduates from KWU enter the classroom as a well-rounded music educator, possessing the skills needed for today's music teaching jobs.
 Musicians from all academic disciplines at KWU are involved in a wide range of groups: Wind Ensemble, Philharmonic Orchestra, String Orchestra, Percussion Ensemble, Jazz Ensemble, Philharmonic Choir and Wesleyan Chorale.
-Learn more about KWU music ensembles.
+Learn more about KWU music ensembles (right-hand menu).

 What can I do with this degree?